 Making Spanish adjectives agree with plural nouns

 As we mentioned above, Spanish adjectives normally have a singular and a plural form.
 The rules are exactly the same used to form the plural of nouns.
-To illustrate this, for a sentence like “She is a pretty model”, we would say “Ella es una modelo hermosa”, but for several models, we must say “Ellas son modelos hermosas”.
+To illustrate this, a sentence like “She is a pretty model” would be translated into “Ella es una modelo hermosa”, but for several models, we must say “Ellas son modelos hermosas”.
 Notice that all of the words, including the subject pronoun and the verb SER as well, will change so that there is actual Spanish noun-adjective agreement and the sentence makes sense.